Roulette Inside Bets

 The Split Bet

-The Split is a combination bet which covers two adjacent numbers on the layout.
-With Split bets, players are expected to place their chips on the line between the two adjacent numbers they have chosen.
-Remember, the two numbers you want to cover are adjacent on the table layout but they are not located next to one another on the wheel.
+The Split is a combination bet that covers two adjacent numbers on the layout.
+With Split bets, players place their chips on the line between the two adjacent numbers they have chosen.
+Remember, the two numbers you want to cover are adjacent on the table layout, but they are not necessarily next to each other on the wheel.
 Winning Split bets pay out 17 to 1.

 Player wagers £1 on a split bet that covers 8 (black) and 9 (red).
 If the ball lands on 8 or 9 they will collect a total of £18.